-February 15, 2010 Application Deadline.
-Applicants should submit a hard-copy of their proposal - postmarked by February 15, 2010 - to Elizabeth Lamme, National Academy of Social Insurance, 1776 Massachusetts Avenue, NW, Suite 615, Washington, DC 20036.
-Please also send an electronic version to ELamme@nasi.org by February 15.
+September 15, 2010 Application Deadline.
+Applicants should submit a HARD COPY of their proposal such that it arrives at NASI by the close of business on September 15, 2010.
+To facilitate coordinated evaluation by the Advisory Committee, please use continuous page numbering.
+Applications should be addressed to Elizabeth Lamme, National Academy of Social Insurance, 1776 Massachusetts Avenue, NW, Suite 615, Washington, DC 20036.
+Please also send an electronic version to ELamme@nasi.org by September 15, but the electronic version is not a substitute for timely submission of the hard copy.
+The electronic version should be submitted in a single file.